 We are, at present, an all volunteer organization.
 That may change as we evolve.
 We’re just gonna see where this takes us.

-The San Diego Free Press is governed by an editorial board consisting of Brent Beltran, Anna Daniels, Frank Gormlie, Patty Jones, Rich Kamar, Annie Lane & Doug Porter.
+The San Diego Free Press is governed by an editorial board consisting of Brent Beltrán, Anna Daniels, Frank Gormlie, Patty Jones, Rich Kačmar, Annie Lane and Doug Porter.
 We do this because we believe.

-If you are a progressively oriented activist or research organization and want your information to appear here, try writing something up that doesn’t sound like a press release.
+If you are a progressively-oriented activist or research organization and want your information to appear here, try writing something up (please don’t make it sound like a press release).
 We do not have reporters in a traditional sense to dispatch to cover events or editors who can be pitched on stories.

 We’re not objective, whatever that is.
 We don’t believe that it is even possible to write about anything without referencing ones values and worldview.
 We do, however, try to be honest.

 San Diego Free Press Terms and Conditions

 San Diego Free Press gives preference to submissions about local and regional issues with a grassroots and progressive perspective.

 Write about what you know and what you care about.